 5. GetFeedback: Best for Salesforce-Native NPS Workflows

-GetFeedback is a Salesforce-native customer feedback platform that lets teams collect NPS, CSAT, and CES and sync all responses directly into their CRM records.
+GetFeedback is a Salesforce-native customer feedback platform that lets teams collect NPS, CSAT, and Customer Effort Score (CES) surveys and sync all nps responses directly into their CRM records.
 Designed for organizations that operate heavily inside Salesforce, it centralizes customer sentiment, account activity, and support history in one place.
-With multi-channel surveys and real-time CRM reporting, GetFeedback helps teams quickly align feedback with customer journeys, opportunities, and service interactions.
-For Salesforce-specific implementation guidance, see our salesforce nps survey setup guide.
+With multi-channel surveys and real-time CRM reporting, GetFeedback helps teams quickly align nps feedback with customer journeys, opportunities, and service interactions.

 - Best For: Salesforce users, support teams, sales teams, and organizations wanting CRM-embedded NPS.